 All the children’s details are kept in a register, which is filled in when each child arrives, so we are aware of how many people are present in the building all the time.

 Please do not allow your children to wear any jewellery as it can get caught on other children or on the equipment and cause a nasty accident.

-Full policies, endorsed by Cheshire County Council Social Services Department, regarding safety of the building and equipment are available for you to read on the premises.
+Full policies regarding safety of the building and equipment are available for you to read on the premises.

 Our priority is one of safety and we take all possible precautions to ensure the children are not put at risk in any way whilst at Hollies Pre-school.

-The local Infant Schools take an interest in our activities, sending reception class teachers to meet our children.
-We are also involved with some of the 4th and 5th year High School students who come to do community work.
+Lower Park School takes an interest in our activities, sending reception class teachers to meet our children and read a story.
 These visits are of great benefit to both parties.